To download a printable version of the Club Rules, please click on the following link – Club Rules .

 No member whose subscription is unpaid is entitled to any of the privileges of membership, and if the member shall fail to pay outstanding subscriptions by 1st March, his or her name shall be automatically erased from the list of members.

-If the committee subsequently receive a late renewal application, but no later than 12 months since subscriptions were due, the member may, at the discretion of the Committee and payment of arrears, be readmitted.
-Any member who has broken membership for a period of more than 12 months shall become a new member and Rule 4a shall apply”
+If the committee subsequently receive a late renewal application, but no later than twenty-four months since subscriptions were due, the member may, at the discretion of the Committee and payment of arrears, be readmitted.
+Any member who has broken membership for a period of more than twenty-four months shall become a new member and Rule 4a shall apply”

 c) Expulsion of members.
 Any member who shall be disqualified under Kennel Club Rule A11.j.(5) and/or Kennel Club Rule A11.j.(9) shall ipso facto cease to be a member of the Society.
 If the conduct of any member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may, at a meeting, the notice convening which includes as an object the consideration of the conduct of the member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.
 Notice of the Special General Meeting shall be sent to the accused member, giving particulars of the complaint and advising of the place, date and hour of the meeting, that he/she may attend and offer an explanation.
 If at the meeting, a resolution to expel is passed by a two-thirds majority of the members present and voting, his/her name shall forthwith be erased from the list of members, and he/she shall thereupon cease for all purposes to be a member of the Club, except that he/she may, within two calendar months from the date of such meeting, appeal to the Kennel Club upon and subject to such conditions as the Kennel Club may impose.
 The Club must report in writing, with particulars, to The Kennel Club the expulsion of any member for discreditable conduct in connection with dogs, Dog Shows, Trials or Competitions.
 This must be done within seven days.